TallKite/linnstrument-firmware/README.md

 10) set to 41edo Kite guitar (row offset 13, column offset 2)
 11) reset to 12edo

+Buttons 4-8 don't work until you set the edo.

-The anchor pad is a specific pad or cell that doesn't change pitch when you change the notes per octave.
+The anchor pad is a specific pad or cell that doesn't change pitch when you change the edo (the notes per octave).
 The anchor pad chooser displays the row and column of the current anchor pad, e.g. R3C6 means row 3 (from the top) and column 6.
 To choose a new anchor pad, tap the blue "R3C6" and then tap any pad.
 Change the anchor cents to detune the entire Linnstrument.
+Like the guitar tuning screen, a midi note is sent when you change either the anchor note or the anchor cents.
 Each split can be transposed independently any number of edosteps from the anchor cell, allowing any tuning.

-When the notes per octave is greater than 12, the OCTAVE/TRANSPOSE display shows two extra rows for transposing by edosteps.
+When the notes per octave is greater than 12, the OCTAVE/TRANSPOSE screen shows two extra rows for transposing by edosteps.
 The 2nd and 3rd rows now transpose not by semitones but by major 2nds (since most edos have several different semitones).
 A major 2nd is defined as the interval between the 4th and the 5th, e.g. 3 edosteps for 15edo but 2 edosteps for 16edo.